hortonworks/data-tutorials/tutorials/hdp/getting-started-with-druid/tutorial-4.md

 ## Introduction

+You will learn to write Druid JSON-based queries.
+We will use Zeppelin to write the Druid queries and run them against our **wikipedia** datasource.

 ## Outline

 - Query Data with JSON-based Queries
-- Step 1: Write a TopN Query for the Most-edited Articles
+- Step 1: Run TopN Query to find Most-edited Articles
-- Step 2: Save the Query into a file
+- Step 2: Analyze TopN Query
 - Summary
 - Further Reading
 - Appendix A: Use Druid's other Query Types